ebmonson/lightningpy/docs/source/index.rst

 and the source code can still be downloaded from `github.com/rafaeleufrasio/lightning <https://www.github.com/rafaeleufrasio/lightning>`_.

-This new python version contains all the features of IDL ``Lightning`` with the current notable exception of the Doore+(2021) inclination-dependent attenuation model.
+This new python version contains all the features of IDL ``Lightning`` with the current notable exception of the `Doore et al. (2021) <https://ui.adsabs.harvard.edu/abs/2021ApJ...923...26D/abstract>`_ inclination-dependent attenuation model.
 Users interested in the properties of highly-inclined disk galaxies are encouraged to continue to use IDL ``Lightning`` for their analyses, and to let the authors know if it would be nice to access that model through ``lightning.py``.